 Coverage areas include criminalistics, toxicology, pathology, psychiatry, questioned documents, digital and multimedia sciences, and more.
 Users and journal subscribers may receive alerts on new issues or topics of choice, download articles to take them offline, find quick links to references and supporting documents, and browse issues before purchasing.

-While the app is available for free on both the iPhone and Android, the journal’s annual subscription costs $349.
+While the app is available for free on both the iPhone and Android, the journal’s annual print subscription costs $662.
 That said, the app allows users access to abstracts, a trial issue, and the opportunity to make in-app purchases of articles or issues.

 CrimePad by Visionations brings crime scene investigation out of the paper-based era and into the 21st century.
 As forensics grows in capability and scope, the sheer amount of evidence that needs to be logged, categorized, and shared, has grown enormously.
 Up until recently, that evidence has been recorded on a variety of uncollated and antiquated platforms, often during the critical first 48 hours of an investigation, taking up precious time.